Samuel W. Fordyce: Personal life

 Fordyce married Susan E. Chadick on May 1, 1866.
-Susan was the daughter of Reverend William D. Chadick, of Hunstville, Alabama.
+Susan was the daughter of Reverend William D. Chadick, of Huntsville, Alabama.
 Susan and Samuel had two daughters and three sons.
-Their son, John Rison Fordyce (1869-1939) was an engineer, inventor, amateur historian, and archaeologist, and a candidate for United States Congress.
+Their son, John Rison Fordyce (1869-1939), was an engineer, inventor, amateur historian, and archaeologist, and a candidate for United States Congress.
 He also made an expedition to the Arctic as part of Dr. Frederick A. Cook's team in 1894.
 In 1917, John was commissioned Major of Engineers and oversaw the construction of Camp Pike in Arkansas.

 Death and legacy

 Fordyce died on August 3, 1919, in Atlantic City, New Jersey.
 His remains were interred at Bellefontaine Cemetery in St. Louis.

 The town of Fordyce, Arkansas, was named for Samuel W. Fordyce.

-There was a town in south Texas called Sam Fordyce, in the 20th century.
+There was a town in South Texas called Sam Fordyce in the 20th century.